wfp99/async-lru-cache/README.md

 - 🔄 **Automatic Merging**: Automatically merges concurrent GET requests for the same key
 - 📝 **Serialized Writes**: Serializes PUT operations for the same key to ensure execution order
 - 🗑️ **LRU Eviction**: Implements LRU algorithm to automatically remove least recently used items
+- ⏰ **TTL Support**: Automatic expiration of cache entries with configurable Time To Live
 - 🛡️ **Error Handling**: Comprehensive error handling with automatic cache cleanup on failures
 - 🧹 **Complete Clearing**: Support for clearing all cache entries at once